-The complimentary S’mores kit that’s included with your booking creates the perfect excuse to step outside during the evening.
+The complimentary S’mores kit that’s included with your booking creates the perfect excuse to enjoy some fresh outdoor air in the evening.

 Ready to let your marshmallow melt?
 Gather around the community fire pit and get roasted with some of your fellow cabin-dwellers.

 We wanted to add this section, because we did have a bit of confusion with the arrival & check-in process.
 This was our fault, and hopefully we can save you some trouble!